Joydrip/ASD-Detection-using-YOLOv5-BiLSTM/README.md

 ✓ Data Leakage Prevention
 ✓ Deep Learning Classification
 ✓ 92% Test Accuracy
+✓ ROC Analysis
-✓ ROC & Precision-Recall Analysis
+✓ Precision-Recall Analysis
+✓ Confusion Matrix Evaluation
 ```

 ---

-## 📌 Disclaimer
+## 📜 License

-This project is developed for academic and research purposes.
-The reported results are based on the available dataset and evaluation methodology and should not be interpreted as evidence of clinical diagnostic performance.
+This repository is intended for **academic and research purposes**.

+Please respect the privacy, consent, and usage restrictions associated with any dataset or model files included in this project.